matiasgali/action_access/README.md

  * _Reviewers_ can list, view and edit articles.
  * _Anyone else_ can **only** list and view articles.

-This case uses the special keyword `:all`, it means everyone if passed as the first argument or every action if passed as the last one.
+This case uses the special keyword `:all`.
+It means everyone if passed as the first argument or every action if passed as the last one.

 Again, any unauthorized request will be rejected and redirected with an alert.